rajan2133/DEEP-NEURAL-NETWORK/README.md

 Understand the fundamentals of perceptrons through simple AND and OR gate case studies.

-Image Dataset Pre-processing with Flowers
+## 5. Pre-processing of Image dataset using flower dataset.

 Learn essential image dataset pre-processing techniques using a flower dataset.

-Image Segmentation for Pets
+## 6. Image Segmentation

 Explore image segmentation using the Oxford-IIIT Pets dataset, focusing on different breeds of dogs and cats.

-Time Series Prediction with LSTM
+## 7. Time Series Prediction with LSTM

 Predict Google stock prices using Long Short-Term Memory (LSTM) networks for time series analysis.

-Data Augmentation Techniques
+## 8. Data Augmentation Techniques

 Experiment with various data augmentation techniques to enhance model generalization.

-Indian Currency Notes Classification
+## 9. Indian Currency Notes Classification

 Undertake a unique experiment to classify Indian currency notes using deep learning.

-Image Generation with GANs
+## 10. Image Generation with Generative Adversarial Networks(GAN)

 Delve into the realm of Generative Adversarial Networks (GANs) to generate synthetic images.

-Simple Audio Recognition
+## 11. Simple Audio Recognition

 Understand the basics of audio recognition by building a model to recognize keywords.

+# How to Use This Repository
+Each experiment is organized into its own directory with dedicated documentation and code.

+Follow the each directory for step-by-step instructions and explanations.
+Feel free to experiment, modify, and expand upon the provided code to enhance your learning experience.

+Note: Make sure to install the required dependencies listed in each experiment's before running the code.